Check if there exists a prime number which gives Y after being repeatedly subtracted from X

 (45 – (7 * 2)) = 31

 Naive approach: Run a loop for every integer starting from 2 to x.
-If the current number is a prime number and it meets the criteria given in the question, then it is the required number.
+If a current number is a prime number, and it meets the criteria given in the question, then it is the required number.

 What if (x – y) = 1, it is neither a prime nor composite.
 So this is the only case where the answer is false.